2022-on Royal Enfield Classic 350 Review: Just enough power, character styling, and quality

 4 out of 5 (4/5)

-The Royal Enfield Classic 350 is so much better than any £4500 single has any right to be (2022 launch pricing).
-A charming blend of modest power, exceptional build quality and quaint styling harking back to the glory days of British motorcycling, it’s a delightful backroad retro companion that’s happiest chugging away below 65mph.
+The Royal Enfield Classic 350 might be a budget choice at just for £4500 (at the time of launch) but it’s way more fun than any single-cylinder sub £5k bike has a right to be.
+It’s a charming blend of just enough power, great build quality and quaint styling that harks back to the golden age of British motorcycling.
+Simply put, it’s a delightful backroad retro companion that’s happiest chugging away below 65mph.

-Novice friendly dimensions work in tandem with a gentle circa 20bhp output and five-speed gearbox, providing a top speed just north of the national limit and a chugging soundtrack that immediately transports you to the set of Heartbeat.
+The Classic 350’s dimensions make it a great first bike, and so do the other specs.
+A gentle 20bhp output and five-speed gearbox crank out a top speed just north of the national limit, while a chugging soundtrack transports you to the set of Heartbeat.

 Although Euro5 and fitted with two-channel ABS, its metal tank, air-cooled engine, chunky mudguards, glistening spoked wheels and analogue single clock are pure 50s nostalgia and if there was a sideways numberplate over the front wheel, you’d easily mistake it for the real thing.